j-muthu/path_warden/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Usage
+## How It Works

-1. **Sign up/Login**: Create an account to report issues
+1. **Create an account** at [www.path-warden.com](https://www.path-warden.com)
-2. **Report an Issue**: Click "Report Issue" and fill in the form
+2. **Report an issue** — select the type (erosion, overgrowth, blocked path, etc.), describe it, and set the location
-   - Select issue type
-   - Describe the problem
+3. **Add photos** (optional) to document the problem
-   - Set location (click map, enter grid ref, paste coords, or use Maps link)
-   - Upload photos (optional)
-   - Choose anonymous or attributed submission
-3. **Send to Council**: View your issue and click "Send to Council"
-   - Review the AI-generated email
-   - Edit if needed
-   - Send (you'll be CC'd if not anonymous)
+4. **Choose attribution** — include your name or report anonymously
+5. **Preview the email** — review the AI-generated message and edit if needed
+6. **Send** — the email goes directly to the council; you get a copy

-4. **Browse Issues**: View all reported issues on the map
+You can track all your submissions and browse issues reported by others on the map.

+## Supported Issue Types

+- Path erosion
+- Overgrowth / vegetation
+- Blocked path
+- Damaged or missing signs
+- Flooding / waterlogging
+- Dangerous road crossing
+- Missing waymarks
+- Damaged stiles, gates, or fences
+- Path poorly defined
+- Other

 ## Project Structure